fasiha/ebisu/README.md

     successes: Union[float, int],
     total: int = 1,
     q0: Optional[float] = None,
-    wmaxPrior: Optional[tuple[float, float]] = None,
     now: Optional[float] = None,
 ) -> Model
 ```
 This is a pure function: the input `Model` is left untouched, so you can replace it with the returned `Model`.
+It supports two quiz modes:
-A binary/binomial quiz is denoted by integer `successes` (points received) out of `total` points possible.
-A noisy-binary quiz uses `0 < successes < 1`, a float and optionally `q0` to specify its parameters.
+- a binary/binomial quiz is denoted by integer `successes` (points received) out of `total` points possible.
+- A noisy-binary quiz is implied by `total=1` and uses `0 < successes < 1`, a float and optionally `q0` to specify its parameters.

-`wmaxPrior` is a 2-tuple `(α, β)` of a Beta distribution that captures your belief about the weights of each of the `n` leaky integrators (decaying exponentials, `n` per `initModel` above), via the weight of the last one.
-If you don’t provide this, Ebisu will pick one based on the maximum interval between quizzes.

 `now` is as before milliseconds in the Unix epoch.